 - 48% of MSc Risk Management & Financial Engineering students have studied mathematics previously.

 In September, we welcomed students onto the finance Master’s with a series of induction activities designed to introduce students to their programme, each other, Imperial and London.
+Offering a warm welcome, Dean Professor Francisco Veloso and the Programme Directors greeted the new class with an overview of what they can expect in the exciting year ahead.
 In addition to enhancing the students’ academic skills and knowledge, the Business School is committed to teaching students interpersonal and teamwork skills, essential for an international career in the finance sector.

 Students took part in a host of team-building induction activities to prepare them for group projects on the programme and to build networks across the Business School, including the Imperial Scavenger Hunt and the annual Imperial College Business School quiz.